mariodeckers/b2b-client/README.md

 [example/basic.ts](example/basic.ts).

 ## Utilities

+⚠️ Consider using a dedicated secrets manager (HashiCorp Vault, Azure Key Vault,…) instead of storing your certificate and key on the server.
+Never commit your certificates and private keys to Git.

 The Deno script [scripts/extract-p12.ts](scripts/extract-p12.ts) can be used to extract certificates and private key from a .p12 file.